Why Beautiful Digital Signage Often Fails

 The numbers are humbling.

-Put those together and the takeaway is grim: by the time a viewer consciously "decides" to read your screen, their brain has already been yanked somewhere by their dopamine-seeking brain.
+Put those together and the takeaway is grim: by the time a viewer consciously "decides" to read your screen, their brain has already been yanked somewhere by reflex.
 Your design either controls that pull — or surrenders it to whatever happens to be brightest, biggest or moving.

 People don't read screens — they scan.
 In transit, they barely glance.